-- 1. The difference between issue price and the stated redemption price at maturity of a debt instrument, which may be wholly or partially realized on the disposition of a debt instrument under section 1273; - 2.
+- 1. The excess of a debt instrument's stated redemption price at maturity over its issue price, as determined under section 1273: - 2.
 Amounts that are imputed interest on a deferred sales contract under section 483: - Amounts treated as interest or OID under the stripped bond rules under section 1286; and - Amounts treated as OID under the below-market interest rate rules under section 7872.